L3viathan/schikanoeschen/english.md

 The game ends when a player has all board cards on her right side face-up, and she has no cards in her stacks.
 That player is the winning player.

+It can happen that a game becomes stuck and no more progress is made.
+A player can offer the other one a remis, if the other player accepts the game ends in a draw.

 ##Edgecases
-Since turning around stack B and subsequently taking a card from stack A is considered a single action, merely turning around stack B is knockable.
-It usually is anyways because touching stack B is knockable unless the required action is moving a card from stack B to a final stack.
+Since turning around the discard stack and subsequently taking a card from the main stack is considered a single action, merely turning around the discard stack is knockable.
+It usually is anyways because touching the discard stack is knockable unless the required action is moving a card from the stack to a final stack.

 If the active player has a single card left in their own stacks, and moving it either to the board in general, or not moving it to a final stack is knockable, and the passive player knocks, the card is returned to the originating stack.

+If there are no cards in the side stack left, no cards can be put on it anymore.

+If there are no cards in the main+side stacks anymore, a player signals the end of their move by knocking on the table.
+This can't be mistaken for a regular knock, since they are an active player.